ioam/lancet/README.md

 * Core classes designed to be extended to match your workflow.
 Optional components available for tight integration with the [Topographica simulator](https://github.com/ioam/topographica).
 These allow you to analyse your model both within simulations as they run and across simulations once all the data is collected.

-* Ongoing work on (optional) tools for easily storing your data using HDF5 with [PyTables](http://www.pytables.org/) and on automated version control.
+* Ongoing work on (optional) tools for easily storing your data using HDF5 (using [PyTables](http://www.pytables.org/)), automated version control and analysis.

 <!--
 ## Background